jrawbits/VisionEval-Wiki-JR/Getting-Started.md

 ```

 ### Running VEGUI from GitHub to run VERPAT or VERSPM
-  1. Git Clone (i.e. copy) this repository to your computer.
+  1. Git clone this repository to your computer in order to get the example models.
+A zipped version of the repository is available [here](https://github.com/gregorbj/VisionEval/archive/master.zip) for download.
   1. Start R and run the following commands:

 ```